-- (a) In addition to the homestead exemption provided in Section 3-602, if there is a surviving spouse, the surviving spouse is entitled from the estate to a value not exceeding [20,000.00] in excess of any security interest held therein, in household furniture, automobiles or other motorized vehicles, appliances, and personal effects (which may include culturally significant property).
+- appliances, and personal effects.
 If there is no surviving spouse, the children of the decedent are entitled jointly to the same value.
-If there is not [20,000.00] worth of exempt property in the estate, the spouse or children are entitled to other assets of the estate to the extent necessary to make up the [20,000.00] value. - (b) Rights to exempt property and assets needed to make up a deficiency of exempt property have priority over all unsecured claims against the estate, and are in addition to any interest passing to the surviving spouse or children by testate or intestate succession or by elective share.
+If there is not [10k] worth of exempt property in the estate, the spouse or children are entitled to other assets of the estate to the extent necessary to make up the [10k] value. - (b) Subject to any valid security interest therein, one automobile worth up to [10k], if any, shall be exempt property. - (c) Rights to exempt property and assets needed to make up a deficiency of exempt property have priority over all unsecured claims against the estate, and are in addition to any interest passing to the surviving spouse or children by testate or intestate succession or by elective share.